-Jones, a Democrat, was the representative for Virginia's 6th congressional district from 1843 to 1845.
+Jones was the representative for Virginia’s 6th congressional district and was a Democrat.
+He served from 1843 to 1845.

 From Dec 1835 to Mar 1845, Jones missed 1,485 of 3,256 roll call votes, which is 45.6%.
 This is much worse than the median of 23.5% among the lifetime records of representatives serving in Mar 1845.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1838-Mar 1839||145||88||60.7%||88th|

 |Dec 1840-Mar 1841||123||33||26.8%||44th|

 |Dec 1841-Mar 1842||204||158||77.5%||97th|